LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 Notes About C++ Lambdas
 -----------------------------------

-There are several issues to note about C++ lambda expression; in particular, with respect to RAJA usage.
+There are several issues to note about C++ lambda expressions; in particular, with respect to RAJA usage.
 We describe them here.

  * **Prefer by-value lambda capture.**